liquidinstruments/moku-examples/docs/api/getting-started/starting-mim.md

 ## Next Steps

 The instruments can now be controlled in the same way as usual.
-If using a packaged driver like Python, just ensure that you use the instrument object that is returned from the MiM connection, rather than creating a new one.
+If using a packaged driver like Python, just ensure that you use the instrument object that is returned from the Multi-Instrument Mode connection, rather than creating a new one.
 If using the REST API directly, make sure to specify the slot in the URL.

 Connection, front-end, output and DIO settings can all be changed dynamically without interrupting the running instruments.
 New instruments can be loaded in to slots using the procedure above without interrupting the instruments in other slots.